stashenergy/react-native-msal/README.md

 As mentioned above, the example app demonstrates a B2C implementation

-To run the example locally, first clone the repo and run `$ yarn bootstrap` to install the depedencies.
+To run the example locally, first clone the repo and run `$ yarn` to bootstrap the project.
 Then run the following for the desired platform:

 iOS: `$ yarn example ios`
 Android: `$ yarn example android`